davegwee94/ICT376/CHARTER.md

 * Kaito Kamiyama (31526732)

 ## Project Description
+* An app that will merge contacts from various sources.
+The user will include or disclude sources such as sdcard, sim card, internal storage, etc, and choose which contacts to merge; or have likely merge candidates automatically selected.
+They will then be guided through any user input needed, such as choosing between conflicting information in a certain field; eg different addresses.
+The program will take automatic merge measures, such as names that are the same albeit with different capitalization.
+The user will be able to look at and manually change and fields.
+A common use would be merging duplicate contacts between a sim card and sd card (eg when switching to new phone) and produce a clean new list without duplicates.
+* Potential names for app; cMerge, Contact Merger

 ## Project Management
 * Version control software (git) and a hosting service (eg github) will be used to maintain the